Perry runs, passes Navy past outclassed East Carolina 42-10

 IT'S HOW YOU START

-Navy improved to 58-12 under coach Ken Niumatalolo when scoring first and 56-18 when scoring on its first possession.
+Navy improved to 58-12 under Niumatalolo when scoring first and 56-18 when scoring on its first possession.
 The Midshipmen are 33-40 when they don't get points on their opening series.

 THE TAKEAWAY